-ARTICLE 2 - CONTRACT DURATION AND TERMINATION
+ARTICLE 2 - CONTRACT DURATION

 SECTION 1

 A. The Employer and the Union agree that for the full term of the Agreement (as set forth in Section 2 and, as may be applicable, in Section 3 of this Article) the provisions of this Agreement shall remain in full force and effect and unchanged except as mutually agreed, or as may be required by applicable law.